rsonger/software-engineering-lab/_posts/2024-06-05-geometry_and_material.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

-The `_attribues` dictionary will store instances of `Attribute` for each variable in the shader program.
+The `_attributes` dictionary will store instances of `Attribute` for each variable in the shader program.
 Since variable names are unique, we can use them as the key for the associated attribute.
 The `set_attribute` method updates data for an existing `Attribute` or creates a new one.
 We want to manage a reference to the attributes dictionary internally, so we name it with an underscore, as in `_attributes`, and create a getter property to allow external access.